lamps-wg/cms-ml-dsa/draft-ietf-lamps-cms-ml-dsa.md

 # IANA Considerations

-IANA is requested to assign an object identifier for id-mod-ml-dsa-2024, for the ASN.1 module identifier found in {{asn1}}.
+For the ASN.1 module found in {{asn1}}, IANA is requested to assign an object identifier for the module identifier (TBD) with a description of "id-mod-ml-dsa-2024".
 This should be allocated in the "SMI Security for S/MIME Module Identifier" registry (1.2.840.113549.1.9.16.0).